bazelbuild/intellij/README.md

   * We can't accept stylistic, refactoring, or "cleanup" changes.
   * We have very limited bandwidth, and applying patches upstream is a time-consuming process.
-Large patches generally can't be accepted unless there's clear value for all our users.
+Large patches generally can't be accepted unless there's clear value for all our users..